Maximize the Team’s Impact with Effective OKR Reporting

 Step 2: Choosing the right tools and technology

-Seek out functions that make it easy to track OKRs, like the ability to set and modify OKRs, see progress through customizable dashboards, and connect with other systems your team uses, such as project management tools or CRM software.
+Seek out functions that make it easy to track OKRs, like the ability to set and modify OKRs, see progress through customisable dashboards, and connect with other systems your team uses, such as project management tools or CRM software.

 Step 3: Integrate reporting into your workflows